Claim: Weah’s Government Endorses Gay Rights at Democracy Summit

 A newspaper, The Independent Probe Liberia, published this information on its website.
 At the same time, it was also found here and here, “ Breaking News: Weah’s CDC Government Signed Gay Right.

-The “sycophantic” and “hypocritical” supporters and propagandists of Weah’s CDC government should please go tell the Liberian peepo dah [people that] Weah government approved for men them to be having sex wif deh boy chayren and women dem to be having sex wif deh geh chayren[ sex with the boys children and women them to be having sex with girls children].
+The “sycophantic” and “hypocritical” supporters and propagandists of Weah’s CDC government should please go tell the Liberian peepo dah [people that] Weah government approved for men to be having sex with deh boy chayren and women dem to be having sex with deh geh chayren[ sex with the boys children and women them to be having sex with girls children].

 To verify the claim, TSM sent two WhatsApp messages [April 3 and 4, 2023] to Liberia’s Minister of Foreign Affairs, Dee-Maxwell Saah Kemayah, requesting a clear understanding of whether the Liberia delegation signed any document that commits Liberia to gay rights.

 Also, a media executive, Malcolm W. Joseph, who attended the conference, was contacted on April 3, 2023, requesting similar clarity.
-He, too, is yet to reply to the inquiry made by TSM.
+He, too, has yet to reply to the inquiry made by TSM.

-Meanwhile, Liberia’s Ministry of Information, Culture Affairs, and Tourism, Legdgerhood Julius Rennie, on April 4, 2023, appeared on State Radio, LBS, and said the information was fake and misleading, despite Liberia ever signing the said document.
+Meanwhile, Liberia’s Minister of Information, Culture Affairs, and Tourism, Legdgerhood Julius Rennie, appeared on State Radio, LBS, and said the information was fake and misleading, despite Liberia ever signing the said document.

-The Liberian Minister said the discussion held at the Summit was about democracy, and nothing about Gay rights was discussed as was claimed by the newspaper.
+The Liberian Minister said the discussion held at the Summit was about democracy, and nothing about Gay rights was discussed, as claimed by the newspaper.

-Conclusion: With the information gathered thus far from the Independent Probe Newspaper’s publication and the refusal of Minister Kermaya and others to speak to the claim coupled with a statement from the Minister of Information, we can only say the claim is unverified.
+Conclusion: With the information gathered thus far from the publication of the Independent Probe Newspaper and the refusal of Minister Kemayah and others to speak to the claim, combined with a statement from the Minister of Information, it is confirmed that Liberia signed the declaration without reservation, implying that the country endorsed Count 8, which specifically mentions promoting gay rights.